osmosis-labs/mesh-security/docs/ibc/Staking.md

   * if `D[V] < X`, return error ack
   * else `D[V] -= X`, return success ack

-This is pretty straightforward counter with a lower bound of 0, along with an increment and decrement counters.
+This is a pretty straightforward counter with a lower bound of 0, along with an increment and decrement counters.

-The only requirements to ensure this stays in sync is that the provider can successfully commit the same changes upon a success ack, and is able to revert then (unstake) on an error ack.
+The only requirements to ensure this stays in sync is that the provider can successfully commit the same changes upon a success ack, and is able to revert them (unstake) on an error ack.

 **TODO** Do we need text / code / explanation here?